OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-12.md

 ## 2 Samuel 12:26

-Now Joab fought against Rabbah of the sons of Ammon, and captured the royal city.
+At that time, Joab engaged in battle against Rabbah of the Ammonites and seized the royal city.

 ## 2 Samuel 12:27